 RustRidge Ranch

-Tosca and Charlie swimming in the pond Hi!
-I'm Tosca and this is my son Charlie.
-Welcome to our Web Site.
+Jim, Lucy and Cowboy spending time together Hi!
+I'm Lucy and this is my son Cowboy.
+Welcome to our Web page.

-If you come with us we will show you what we have to offer on the ranch and perhaps we can entice you to plan a trip to visit us here at RustRidge.
+If you come with us, we will show you what we have to offer on the ranch and perhaps we can entice you to plan a trip to visit us here at RustRidge.
 When you arrive at our B&B we will greet you and personally escort you around the premises.
 We will see you off each day as you leave to visit the Napa Valley.
-On your return to the ranch, all we ask is that you think of us and bring us back a bone (one for each of us).
+On your return to the ranch, all we ask is that you think of us and bring us back some treats!

 To obtain the full 30 minute version of this video, download the free Treadmill Trails app at the App Store and the Google Play Store and in the app's "Trail Store" tab, buy "Lab Tested: 3 Retrievers on the Trail" for 99 cents.